Skip to main content

 Uncomplicated UTIs

 Uncomplicated UTIs are the most common type.
-You’ll likely recognize the typical symptoms:
+They tend to be easier to treat and faster to resolve.
+You’ll likely recognize the symptoms:

 For uncomplicated UTIs, relief often begins 1 to 2 days after starting antibiotic treatment.
 But even if your symptoms improve, be sure to complete the full course of antibiotics.
-This will help to make sure the infection fully clears and reduces the chance of lingering or recurrent infections.
+This’ll help to make sure the infection fully clears and reduces the chance of lingering or recurrent infections.

 Complicated UTIs